cylc/cylc-admin/docs/proposal-universal-id.md

    for mutations
 5) The CLI is now implemented via GraphQL anyway meaning that the CLI arguments are provided as GraphQL arguments and transformed as required.
-6) We should expose users to the concept of the identifier in the UI.

 ## Proposed Universal Identifier